garrisonhh/fluent/src/jit/codegen.md

 ## codegen conventions

+### 'block call'

+since blocks represent expressions which return values, it makes sense to treat blocks as procedures. blocks use the same stack as their owning function, but use x86 `call` and `ret`, returning their value through `%rax`.

+### function call convention

 ALL ssa functions are expected to be callable using the System V ABI as its calling convention. this is because it is easy to implement and makes interop with zig incredibly simple.